ericwoud/buildRKarch/README.md

 # buildRKarch

+** NOTICE: THERE IS MAJOR REWORK, MOVE TO NEW LINUX KERNEL.
+THINGS MAY NOT WORK **

 Install a minimal Arch-Linux on Rockchip devices from scratch.
 Now I started only for RK-3288 and RK-3588 devices.

 RK-3588 is now the default.
 Change the first couple of lines of the script (uncomment/comment) to change to RK-3288.